-To protect your family's rights, you should keep SHA Human Resources staff informed of any changes in the addresses of family members.
-You should also keep a copy, for your records, of any notices you send to SHA's Human Resources staff.
+To protect your family's rights, you should keep your department's Benefits Representative informed of any changes in the addresses of family members.
+For your records, you should also keep a copy of any notices you send to your department's Benefits Representative or COBRA Plan Administrator.